ChristianBarreto/ilia-frontend-challenge/README.md

 While installing i18-next for internationalization I faced issues with TypeScript version of the dependencies not having available time to properlly fix it, so I was forced to use Yarn as package managment, so NPM may not work.

+Once TailwindCSS is a important requirement for this position I decided to implement this project using it.
+I also installed SASS and add to one component `<PokeballMenu />` as an example of usage.

 If you search for the word "NOTE", you will find few comments that I did to explain why made some decisions.

 ## 5. Design patterns